(Updated May 17, 2018)

 If you are a moped operator, you must follow the same traffic rules as other motor vehicle operators.
-A moped is a two- or three-wheeled vehicle with a motor not
+A moped is defined by law as a motor vehicle with two or three wheels that:

-Registering Your Moped certification to register their moped.
-You must pay a $15 fee for a three-year registration decal and put it on the back of your moped so it is visible to law enforcement officers.
+Mopeds must be registered at a Secretary of State office unless operated solely on private property.
+A three-year registration decal costs $15 and is displayed on the back of your moped so it is visible to law enforcement officers.
 It expires April 30 in the year on the decal.

-If you do not have a valid operator or chauffeur license and are at least age 15, you may apply for a special moped license.
-You are not eligible for a moped license if your operator or chauffeur license is suspended, revoked or denied unless the suspension is for a medical reason.
+- If you do not have a valid operator or chauffeur license and are at least age 15, you may apply for a moped license.
+You are not eligible for a moped license if your operator or chauffeur license is suspended, revoked or denied.

-You must meet ID requirements, pass a vision, knowledge and traffic sign test to obtain a moped license.
-You do not have to pass a driver education course or a road skills test.
-Check with a local Secretary of State branch office for the vision standards, which differ from those required for a regular operator license.
+- You must pass vision, knowledge and traffic sign tests to obtain a moped license.
+You do not have to pass a driver education course or a driving skills test.

-The original moped license fee is $7.50.
-Applicants who are under 20 years, 6 months old receive a moped license valid until their 21st birthday.
+- The original moped license fee is $7.50.
+Applicants under age 20 years, 6 months receive a moped license valid until their 21st birthday.
 Any other moped license expires four years from the applicant’s last birthday.
 The four-year renewal fee is $6.

 Rules of the Road

-Ride on the far right edge of the road, out of the flow of traffic, when possible.
+- Ride on the right edge of the road, out of the flow of traffic, when possible.

 Perform Safety Check, Before Riding

 - Check the front and rear brakes, the throttle and cables for kinks and broken strands.